MasoniteFramework/docs/whats-new/masonite-15.md

 The Cache driver now has an update method which can update a cache value by key.
 This is useful if you want to change a key value or increment it.
 Storing a cache file also now auto creates that directory.
 Read more about this in the [Caching](/caching.md) documentation.

+## An All New Craft Command

+Craft commands have been built from the ground up with the cleo package.
+It's an excellent package that is built around the extendability of commands by using primarily classes (instead of decorator functions).
+Read more under [The Craft Command](/the-craft-command/introduction.md) documentation

+## Adding Commands

+It is now possible to add craft commands to craft.
+You can read more about how under [The Craft Command](/the-craft-command/introduction.md) documentation

 ## Adding Migration Directories

 You can now add more migration directories by adding it to the container with a key ending in `MigrationDirectory`.
 This will add the directory to the list of directory that run when migrate commands are ran.
 You can read more about this in the [Creating Packages](/creating-packages.md) documentation.